-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maryville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Maryville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Maryville who work in sales jobs (13.37%), management occupations (12.96%), and office and administrative support (12.90%).
+Unlike some cities, Maryville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Maryville are a mix of both white- and blue-collar jobs.
+Overall, Maryville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Maryville who work in sales jobs (13.78%), office and administrative support (12.61%), and healthcare (9.20%).

-The population of Maryville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.11% of adults in Maryville have a bachelor's degree or even advanced degree.
+The education level of Maryville citizens is very high relative to the national average among all cities (21.84%): 34.63% of adults in Maryville have a bachelor's degree or even advanced degree.

 The people who call Maryville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maryville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Maryville include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Maryville include German, English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Maryville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Laotian.